maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 ### `INPUT#` *aexp*,[*exp*{|[;|,]},...]

-`INPUT#` works in a fashion like the standard `INPUT` statement, but does not print any user-supplied prompt strings or the question mark.
-It reads one line from the file and then parses it using the same logic as a normal `INPUT`, meaning that if there are fewer values in the read line than there are variables in the list, the next line of input
+`INPUT#` works in a fashion similar to the standard `INPUT` statement, but does not print any user-supplied prompt strings or the question mark.
+It reads one line from the file and then parses it using the same logic as a normal `INPUT`, meaning that if there are fewer values in the read line than there are variables in the list, the next line of input will be read until the variables all have values or the end of the file is reached.

-directs the output to channel *aexp*.
-If the channel is not open, or it is opened only for read access, RetroBASIC will return an error.

 <!-- TOC --><a name="matrix-statements-operators-and-functions"></a>